 Response to comments: The GLFT Scientific Advisory Team (SAT) asks that in your full proposal you directly address the comments highlighted in the notification letter, where appropriate (detailed comments are not provided in all cases).

 Application Requirements

 Full Proposal Cover Sheet.
-All full proposals submitted to the GLFT must include a cover sheet using the attached template.
+All full proposals submitted to the GLFT must include a cover sheet using the template on the website.

 Scope of Work.
 It must include: